-You've heard of the red pill.
-You've heard of the blue pill.
-If you're really deep into internet culture, then you've maybe also come across a black pill and a white pill.
+You’ve heard of the red pill.
+You’ve heard of the blue pill.
+If you’re really deep into internet culture, then you’ve maybe also come across a black pill and a white pill.
+Now there’s the bitcoin orange pill.

-What about the orange pill?
+What’s the orange pill?

 For many years now, Bitcoin has been strongly associated with the color orange.
-The exact flavor of orange may vary, but the Bitcoin logo is usually colored using orange with the hex code #F2A900.
-However, I've also seen the hex color code #F6911D used in some contexts, which is a bit more vibrant and deep orange, and I'm actually using #F7931A here on the my blog, which is just a better hue for link visibility on a white background.
+The exact tint of orange may vary, but the Bitcoin logo is usually colored using orange with the hex code #F2A900.
+However, I’ve also seen the hex color code #F6911D used in some contexts, which is a bit more vibrant and deep orange, and I’m actually using #F7931A here on the my blog, which is just a better hue for link visibility on a white background.

 Bitcoin wasn't always orange!
 The original bitcoin logo was a simple gold coin with the letters “b” and “c”, for bit-coin.
 The third iteration of the bitcoin logo was chosen to be orange for no reason other than the creator thought that it inspired consumer confidence.
 I guess he was right, because despite a few alternate suggestions over the coming years, his version of the logo stuck and Bitcoin was forever locked into the orange color symbolism.